wearehumblebee/styled-components-breakpoint/README.md

 ## API

 Continuing on the above example, you have access to all the other breakpoints in the same manner, in our case: `breakpoint.xs`, `breakpoint.s`, `breakpoint.m`, `breakpoint.l`, `breakpoint.xl`.
 As mentioned in the intro you can add as many breakpoints as you like with any naming convention you prefer.
-If you prefer the naming used in Twitter Bootstrap, your config object would look like this.
+If you prefer the naming convention used in Twitter Bootstrap, your config object would look like this.

 ```javascript
 export const breakpoint = styledBreakpoint({